Neck Pain Problems

 Because these problems tend to be complex, and the associated symptom pattern can be so diverse, a multi-specialty team approach is best.

-In this model, not only are the specialists each doing what they are best at doing, they are working together as a team to provide the optimum benefit for the patient.
+At Palmetto Physical Medicine, not only are the specialists each doing what they are best at doing, they are working together as a team to provide the optimum benefit for the patient.

 The primary goal initially is to return the individual to function as quickly as possible.
 This is followed up with patient education on spinal strengthening and posture, skill training, and ergonomic modification to best prevent recurrences.